BhanuLogan/DesignDen/src/ratelimiter/readme.md

 ## **Problem: Design a Rate Limiter**

 ### Problem Statement:
 You are asked to design a **Rate Limiter**.
 A **Rate Limiter** ensures that a client doesn’t exceed a predefined number of requests within a given time window.
-For example, an API might allow **100 requests per user per minute**.
+For example, an API might allow **100 requests per user client minute**.
 If a client exceeds this limit, further requests within the same window should be **rejected**.

 ### Requirements:
 1. **Throttle User Requests:** If a user sends more requests than the allowed limit within the window, the system should block any further requests until the window resets.